ChantalWere/alx-system_engineering-devops/README.md

-Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+Write a script that will play the StarWars IV episode in the terminal.
-Task 14.
-Owner and group
+Task 17.
+Star Wars